arun406/aktimetrix/README.md

 ## Domain language
 Aktimetrix primarily exposes below domain language.
 _Reference Data_
-- Process   - Collection of Steps
+- Process   - A Collection of Steps
 - Step      - A individual milestone in the process
-- Metadata  - A domain specific information
+- Metadata  - A domain specific information in the form of Key Value Pairs.
 - Measurement - A definition of calculation to be performed
 - Metric    - Aggregation of measurements
 - Business Entity   - External business object whos process need to be monitored into the aktimetrix.